“This’ll Be The Day” *

 The Studios are an amazing place captured in time.
 I hate to be critical of Kenneth but he does seem to rely on visitors, or at least he did with me, knowing their Buddy Holly history in detail.
 He doesn’t tell you ‘the story’, such as “in the beginning”, “then this happened”, then “that happened” and so on.
 It’s all a bit ad hoc, whereas at other music studios I’ve been to such as Sun, Motown and Muscle Shoals, the guides ‘tell the tale’ of the studio.
 Whilst Kenneth played a lot of Holly songs, I was the one prompting questions.
 But then if you’re going to drive hundreds of miles to Clovis – trust me, this place is a long way to get to from anywhere – I supposed he figures you must have a serious interest in Petty and Buddy, and to know quite a bit beforehand.

 But I’m quibbling and have no real complaints.
 And despite the location, go and visit this slice of music history.
 Kenneth’s not getting any younger and it would have been impolite to ask what happens when he retires or is sadly no longer with us.
-I just hope there’s some kind of succession plan to keep the Studios open for generations to come.
-The Nor Va Jak label has also taken on a new lease of life to preserve and promote the music of the Norman Petty Recording Studios.
+Thankfully since my visit, it appears there is a plan to keep the Studios open for generations to come.

 Norman & Vi Petty Rock’n’Roll Museum